SAFEGUARDING YOUR PAYMENTS

 If approved, you can download the visa straight from this section of their website.
 This situation rarely happens, but it happened to me, so it’s not unknown

 We’ve made some adaptations to our textile tours to keep you and our hosts in Kerala as safe as possible.
-As we don’t yet know the extent to which Covid precautions will still be needed by December 2022, we have tried to be as flexible in our plans as possible.
-We are ensuring that:

 Our Joint Responsibility